Lingua-Machina/KLinguaMachina/docs/kotlin-code.md

-The parser, the compiler and the interpreter will be coded in Kotlin as we don't do JIT.
+The parser, the compiler and the org.linguamachina.klinguamachina.interpreter will be coded in Kotlin as we don't do JIT.
-- In the future, compiler and interpreter might be rewritten in Lingua Machina as an experiment
+- In the future, compiler and org.linguamachina.klinguamachina.interpreter might be rewritten in Lingua Machina as an experiment

 All classes are defined in Lingua Machina but primitive methods are written in Kotlin.
 - A special kind of method definition is done, referencing built-in implementation